-The Lead Applicant will receive a communication from EIT Community NEB with the results of the evaluation (SER).
+The Lead Applicant will receive a communication from EIT Community NEB with the results of the Summary Evaluation Report (SER).

-If the proposal is pre-selected, the evaluation results may include a set of conditions to improve the proposals, within a defined non-negotiable period.
+If the proposal is preselected, the evaluation results may include a set of conditions to improve the proposal within a defined, non-negotiable period.
 The Lead Applicant of a conditionally preselected proposal must respond and update the proposal according to these conditions within this timeframe.
 If the Lead Applicant fails to comply with the conditions or does not respond before the deadline, EIT Community NEB reserves the right to withdraw the conditional notification.
 Should this occur, the applicant of the next proposal on the ranking list will be contacted.

-5.5 Appealing against evaluation results
+5.5 Appeal against evaluation results

-If the Lead Applicant disagrees with the decision, they may appeal only in the event that a comment in the SER clear contradicts the information provided in the proposal.
-In this case, the Project Leader will have five calendar days after receipt of the final SER to submit an appeal.
-See the Appeal Procedure document published on the call webpage.
+If the Lead Applicant disagrees with the decision, they may appeal only in the event that a comment in the SER clearly contradicts the information provided in the proposal.
+In this case, the Lead Applicant will have five calendar days after receipt of the final SER to submit an appeal (see the Appeal Procedure document on the call webpage.